Bradley Vierling

-Bradley Lewis Vierling (born May 18, 1986) is a former American football center.
+Bradley Lewis Vierling (born May 18, 1986) is an American former football center.
 He played college football at Vanderbilt.
+He played in the NFL with the Pittsburgh Steelers and Jacksonville Jaguars.

 Early years

 Vierling attended Central Bucks East High School as a three-year starter at offensive tackle and also started at defensive tackle and defensive end his during his junior and senior seasons.
 He was named second-team all-state as a senior and earned letters in basketball and track and field.

 College

 At Vanderbilt, Vierling was a three time letterman and two-year starter, ending career with 25 consecutive starts.
 He also served as team captain in final two seasons and was member of 2008-09 SEC Academic Honor Roll.
-He started all 12 games as a senior and received team’s postseason Offensive Lineman of the Year award.
+He started all 12 games as a senior and received team's postseason Offensive Lineman of the Year award.

 Professional career

 Pittsburgh Steelers

 Vierling was originally signed as an undrafted rookie by the Pittsburgh Steelers on April 27, 2010, however the team placed him on waivers on June 15.